 Be familiar with the last day of class for the summer session.
 Students will lose access to their courses at midnight on the last day of class.
 Students will not be able to submit assignments after the last day of class!

-Dec.
-19: Early calendar final grades posted in the registration system.
+December 20, 2018: Early Start final grades posted in the registration system.

-Jan.
-13: Last day of traditional calendar courses.
+January 11, 2019: Last day of fall traditional calendar courses.

 EOC, NCFE, and CTE Testing

 Schools must administer all EOC, NCFE, and CTE tests.
+(There are no NCFE tests during summer.)
 Schools will also need to average the EOC, NCFE, and CTE scores into the grades that we post for those courses.
 If you’ve not already made arrangements with your school’s testing coordinator, please do that right away.
 Our final grade report will have EOC and CTE anticipated scores for your testing coordinators.

 NCVPS Grading Policies